SECURITIES AND EXCHANGE COMMISSION

-During the six months ended December 31, 2018, the Company granted employees and directors options to purchase an aggregate of 836,955 shares of common stock with a weighted average grant date fair value of $2.68.
-The fair values of the Company’s options were estimated at the dates of grant using a Black-Scholes option pricing model with the following weighted average assumptions:
+During the three months ended September 30, 2018, the Company granted employees and directors options to purchase an aggregate of 26,000 shares of common stock with a (weighted average) grant date fair value of $4.57.
+The fair values of the Company’s options were estimated at the dates of grant using a Black-Scholes option pricing model.

-During the six months ended December 31, 2018 the Company awarded certain employees and contractors grants of an aggregate of 494,880 restricted stock units (“RSUs”) with a weighted average grant date fair value of $5.95.
+During the three months ended September 30, 2018 the Company awarded certain employees and contractors grants of an aggregate of 164,000 restricted stock units (“RSUs”) with a weighted average grant date fair value of $8.46.
 The RSUs will be expensed over the requisite service period.
 The terms of the RSUs include vesting provisions based solely on continued service.
 If the service criteria are satisfied, the RSUs will generally vest over 4 years.

-During the six months ended December 31, 2018 the Company granted 119,500 performance-based restricted stock units (“PBRSU”) to employees with a weighted average grant date fair value per share of $8.30.
+During the three months ended September 30, 2018 the Company granted 119,500 performance-based restricted stock units (“PBRSU”) to employees with a (weighted average) grant date fair value per share of $8.30.
 The PBRSU awards contain performance and service conditions which must be satisfied for an employee to earn the award.